-Pressing the [PRESET] key will toggle between Preset Channels "0" through disappear after 1 second ("PRESET" is displayed during the PRESET operation, and not shown when the preset mode is exited).

-"9".
-The indication of "PRESET" and the Preset Channel "0" are represented by "0" to the right of the channel number on the display for 1 second, and preset channel "1" is represented by "1" and so forth.
-The preset channel number will
+Pressing the [PRESET] key will toggle between Preset Channels "0" through "9" and the last selected "regular" channel.
+Preset Channel "0" is represented by "0" to the right of the channel number on the display for 1 second, and preset channel "1" is represented by "1" and so forth.
+The preset channel number will disappear after 1 second.